SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

    * [AWS Web Application Firewall (WAF)](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)
 * **Sumo Logic console**.
 Make sure you have access to the [Sumo Logic console](/docs/get-started/sumo-logic-ui/) and as a user that is associated with Sumo Logic role and required role capabilities.
 * **Role capabilities**.
 Make sure you have a Sumo Logic role that have the following [role capabilities](/docs/manage/users-roles/roles/role-capabilities/):
-  * Manage field extraction rules
+  * Data Management
+     * View Collectors
-  * Manage connections
+     * Manage Collectors
-  * View Account Overview
+     * View Field Extraction Rules
      * View Fields
-  * View field extraction rules
+     * Manage Fields
+     * Manage Field Extraction Rules
      * Manage Content
-  * Manage Collectors
+     * Manage Connections
-  * View Collectors
+     * View Account Overview
+  * Entity Management
-  * Manage Fields
+     * Manage Entity Type Configs
-  * Manage Monitors
+  * Metrics
      * Manage Metrics Rules
+  * Security
+     * Create access keys
+  * Alerting
      * View Monitors
-  * Manage Entity Type Configs
+     * Manage Monitors
-  * Create access keys
 * **Sumo Logic Access ID and Key**.
 When you deploy the solution, you’ll need to supply a Sumo Logic [Access ID and Access Key](/docs/manage/security/access-keys/), which enable you to use Sumo Logic APIs.
 Make sure you have the role capabilities listed above before generating the Access ID and Key.
 * **AWS credentials**.
 To deploy the solution, you will need to log onto the [AWS Console](https://console.aws.amazon.com/console).
+For the CloudFormation template deployment, your AWS role must have the permissions described by [this JSON file](https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/AWSCISCFTemplatePermissions.json).
 As necessary, you may add JSON text to an existing or a new policy associated with an AWS IAM role as described in the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-and-attach-iam-policy.html).
 * **Monitors**.
 The Cloud Infrastructure Security for AWS solution comes with pre-packaged alerts in the form of Sumo Logic Monitors.
 To learn more about their capabilities, visit the [Monitors](/docs/alerts/monitors/) page.

-#### Deployment options
+#### AWS regions supported

 You can deploy Cloud Security Infrastructure for AWS to a single AWS account and region or multiple accounts and regions.
 Typically you would first deploy the solution to a single AWS account and region, kick the tires, and then expand the deployment.

+The Sumo Logic Cloud Infrastructure Security solution supports the following AWS regions:
+* Asia Pacific (Hong Kong)
+* Asia Pacific (Tokyo)
+* Asia Pacific (Seoul)
+* Asia Pacific (Mumbai)
+* Asia Pacific (Singapore)
+* Asia Pacific (Sydney)
+* Canada (Central)
+* Europe (Frankfurt)
+* Europe (Stockholm)
+* Europe (Ireland)
+* Europe (London)
+* Europe (Paris)
+* Middle East (Bahrain)
+* South America (São Paulo)
+* US East (N. Virginia)
+* US East (Ohio)
+* US West (N. California)
+* US West (Oregon)

 #### Deployment considerations